 - Passport, valid for at least 3 months after the date of intended exit from New Zealand

-New Zealand eTA Application for Mexican citizens
+New Zealand eTA application for Mexican citizens

-- Security info – criminal conviction history
+- Security information – criminal conviction history

 - Travel plans – dates, hotels